lalanne/SmallServers/README.md

 the the low level characteristics of these languages.

 # cpp
-    once boost is installed in the system compilation line:
+    Once boost is installed in the system compilation line, this is for mt and st
 ##     Compilation:
 *           $ enter mt or st folder
 *           $ cmake .